Understanding Pathological Demand Avoidance in Adults

 PDA first appeared on the psychological scene in the 1980s.
 Elizabeth Newson coined the term.
 It was first seen in her research paper published in 2003 when it was published in the British Medical Journals.
 It was her hope to add another classification in order to avoid using, "pervasive developmental disorder not otherwise specified."
 She argued for a new criteria, based on a study.

-Pathological Demand Avoidance (PDA) was recognized as a subtype of Autism Spectrum Disorder.
-It is an often misunderstood PDA profile of autism seen on the neurodivergent and autism spectrum.
-PDA involves extreme avoidance of everyday demands, a need to control situations, and a requirement for autonomy.
+PDA is often a misunderstood profile of autism seen on the neurodivergent and autism spectrum.
+It involves extreme avoidance of everyday demands, a need to control situations, and a requirement for autonomy.

 The term ‘pathological demand avoidance’ is rooted in the medical model and doesn't take into account the impact the terminology can have as a diagnostic label.
 A less pathologizing term is Extreme Demand Avoidance (EDA).

 There has been a movement to create mental health diagnoses, often used as labels, that are less derogatory and pathologizing.
 It would be nice if the trend was picked up in the Diagnostic and Statistical Manual (DSM) and diagnoses more accepting and inclusive in general.
 Another alternative term, Pervasive Drive for Autonomy, was introduced by Tomlin Wilding.
-PDA is also known as pathological demand avoidance syndrome.
+It's also known as pathological demand avoidance syndrome.

 Many still see PDA as a developmental disorder that goes along with a diagnosis of autism.
 However, since neurodiversity is now known to be a biological difference in brain structure, it is starting to be seen by some as a neurological condition.
 Hopefully, this change in understanding will lead to a change in the name and lead to a change in how behaviors based on brain structure are treated.

-The concept of PDA isn't a chosen behavior.
-It's a survival instinct.
-PDA is an extremely debilitating condition.
-Demand avoidance isn’t something people with PDA tend to be drawn to.
+Having a "PDA attack" is extremely uncomfortable.
+The components are similar to the experience of panic if intolerance of uncertainty is wrapped up with overwhelming panic and anxiety.
+It isn't a chosen behavior.
+It's a survival instinct that creates an extremely debilitating condition.
+Demand avoidance isn’t something people tend to be drawn to.

 Nobody would choose it on purpose, just like nobody wants to have a panic attack.
 Being extremely demand-avoidant is uncomfortable.
 It can become so intense and uncomfortable that the explosive nature can be mistaken for oppositional defiant disorder or conduct disorder.